mayurcodes01/Library_Management_System_With_MySQL/README.md

 # Library Management System

-This Project made under Python course of TKA
+This Project is made under Python course of TKA

 ## Overview
 The Library Management System is a Python application that utilizes MySQL for managing books, members, and borrowed books in a library.
 This system allows users to perform various operations such as adding, removing, searching, and updating books and members, as well as borrowing and returning books.